LastTherapy/python_with_c/README.md

 The engine roared a couple of times outside and in a couple of minutes a garage door opened.

- &mdash; Brian, come on it! - Toretto waved invitingly. - Have you ever programmed any ECUs?
+ "Brian, come on it!"
+Toretto waved invitingly.
+"Have you ever programmed any ECUs?"

 Letty giggled, but tried to hide that.

- &mdash; Hey Dominic!
-Well, not really, but I know what's the main challenge.
+ "Hey Dominic!
+Well, not really, but I know what's the main challenge."

- &mdash; Making it go as fast as possible?
-Just like with cars in general?
+ "Making it go as fast as possible?
+Just like with cars in general?"

- &mdash; Actually, it's making *SURE* that it goes faster than before.
-Do you know how computers measure time?
+ "Actually, it's making *SURE* that it goes faster than before.
+Do you know how computers measure time?"

 Dominic raised an eyebrow, but Letty immediately responded:

- &mdash; Every computer has at least two types of clocks - one stores current time and one measures periods of it, so a machine can compare them.
+ "Every computer has at least two types of clocks - one stores current time and one measures periods of it, so a machine can compare them."

- &mdash; Exactly! - Brian smiled. - So when it comes to split-seconds there is a physical crystal on a board which vibrates on a certain frequency.
+ "Exactly!"
+Brian smiled.
+"So when it comes to split-seconds there is a physical crystal on a board which vibrates on a certain frequency.
 To compare two time deltas you can just look at two numbers which are guaranteed to strictly increase tick by tick while time passes.

- &mdash; Oh, I remember it now. - Dominic stood up to shake Brian's hand. - That's why digital car parts have monotonic clocks.
+ "Oh, I remember it now," Dominic stood up to shake Brian's hand.
+"That's why digital car parts have monotonic clocks."

 -----